mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * In KeyPackages, to describe client capabilities and aspects of their participation in the group (once in the ratchet tree)
-* In the Welcome message, to tell new members of a group what parameters are being used by the group
+* In the GroupInfo object carried in a Welcome message, to tell new members of a group what parameters are being used by the group
 * In the GroupContext object, to ensure that all members of the group have the same view of the parameters in use
+* In Commit messages, to describe changes to the group's parameters

 In other words, clients advertise their capabilities in KeyPackage extensions, the creator of the group expresses its choices for the group in Welcome extensions, and the GroupContext confirms that all members of the group have the same view of the group's extensions.

+In addition to the function of managing the metadata associated to the group as described above, extensions in all four of these places may be used to attach additional information to a message, convey additional instructions, etc., subject to the compatibility constraints below.

 This extension mechanism is designed to allow for secure and forward-compatible negotiation of extensions.
 For this to work, implementations MUST correctly